shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ## The True Equilibrium

-As more investors become believers in modern portfolio theory along the path towards equilibrium, market continuously updates the view of what the expected return and volatility for each asset should be, until it reaches the point where all of them converge on a single point from a mean-variance standpoint.
+As more investors become believers in modern portfolio theory along the path towards equilibrium, market continuously updates its view of what the expected return and volatility for each asset should be, until it reaches the point where all of them converge on a single point from a mean-variance standpoint.

 <div align="center">
   <img src="https://shawenyao.github.io/ETF-vs-rho/output/efficient_frontier3.svg" />